This guide will show you how to get up-and-running with our in-app feed in your application.

 In the Knock dashboard you will need to ensure that at least one workflow is routing to your in-app feed channel in order to continue with this guide.
 We typically suggest that the in-app channel is the first channel that your messages should be sent to, so go ahead and add that on one of your workflows.

-Once you're done, save your flow and we can start testing. 💪
+Once you're done, save your workflow and we can start testing. 💪

 The next step is to integrate the in-app feed into your product.
 In this guide we're going to be using our React-based library to do that.